DiamondLightSource/tickit/docs/user/explanations/framework-summary.rst

 The scheduler is instantiated with :doc:`wiring<wiring>` from the config file used to start up the simulation.
-See tutorial :doc:`creating a simulation.<../tutorials/creating-a-simulation>` With this wiring the scheduler knows which components are connected together and therfore how to propogate messages and updates through the system.
+See tutorial :doc:`creating a simulation.<../tutorials/creating-a-simulation>` With this wiring the scheduler knows which components are connected together and therefore how to propagate messages and updates through the system.

-The **ticker** contains the logic for the propogation of updates through the system.
+The **ticker** contains the logic for the propagation of updates through the system.
-When a component requests an update, either by a callback or an interupt, the ticker updates that component then propogates the update to any component downstream.
+When a component requests an update, either by a callback or an interrupt, the ticker updates that component then propagates the update to any component downstream.